-The Department of Nepal Tourism has asked for an explanation from 15 liaison officers who claimed the compensation for discharging their duties on the mountain, but not go to the station.
+The Department of Nepal Tourism has asked for an explanation from 15 liaison officers who claimed compensation for discharging their duties on the mountain but did not go to the station.

 The Department of Nepal Tourism asks for explanation from 15 liaison officers who lied they trekked to EBC.

 After establishing the Tourism Ministry on August 18, it ordered the Tourism Department to take the action against the 15 liaison officers who lied that they did the Everest base camp trek during the climbing season.
 By following this order, the department has sought clarification from those officers for not reporting to work and has given 15 days as an ultimatum for the valid statement.

 According to Meera Acharya, the Director of the Tourism Department, 37 officers in total, were deployed to go to the base camp of Mt.
 Everest.
 But only 22 of them fulfilled their job.
 So, Archarya has announced that action is going to take against those remaining 15 officers for not submitting the authentic reasons.